VeerpalKaur1511/MvcButton/Readme.txt

-in the next step i register the context by Add the following using statements at the top of Startup.cs and add some code i Add a connection string to appsetting and to examine my database in the next step i add Scaffold button pages and run the migration commands Add-Migration InitialCreate Update-Database and test app .....
+in the next step i register the context by Add the following using statements at the top of Startup.cs and add some code i Add a connection string to appsetting and to examine my database in the next step i add Scaffold button pages and run the migration commands Add-Migration InitialCreate Update-Database i have some error adnd i already make two same floder , then solve it by delete the one folder and again install 3.1.0 version  then go layout change some code and test app ..... wow its running....